3scale/3scale-operator/doc/apimanager-reference.md

 | REDIS_SSL_CA | Redis Certificate Authority (CA) certificate | Required to set TLS Redis connection.
 Only for TLS |
 | REDIS_SSL_CERT | Redis client certificate | Required to set TLS Redis connection.
 Only for TLS |
 | REDIS_SSL_KEY | The private key for the Redis client certificate | Required to set TLS Redis connection.
 Only for TLS |

+**Notes**
+- If Redis TLS is enabled (systemRedisTLSEnabled is set to true in APIManafer CR) - Sentinel must also use TLS communication.
+In this case,SENTINEL_HOSTS if populated, must have the `rediss://` URL prefix.
+If only one of the Sentinel hosts is secure, it may work, but it is not reliable (in case that host fails).
+It is strongly recommended to secure all Sentinel hosts for optimal reliability.
+- If Sentinel is not set, Redis clients will communicate directly with the Redis Master over TLS, bypassing Sentinel.
+This is a valid configuration when Sentinel is not needed.

 ### system-seed